Proper diet is the key to prevention of almost all joint problems and it is equally important for regeneration of the knee, hip and spine cartilage.

 Symptoms of damaged knee cartilage

 The cartilage is a kind of elastic binding tissue that is part of numerous body structures in the human organism.
-It can be found in the chest, nose, bronchi, ears, and it covers the spine disks, elbows, knees and hip.
+It can be found in the chest, nose, bronchi, and ears, and it covers the spine disks, elbows, knees, and hips.
 It is less elastic than the muscles and it is not tougher than the bones.

-Its main function is to allow movement of the joints by preventing the bones to rub one another – this is when the damage happens.
+Its main function is to allow movement of the joints by preventing the bones from rubbing one another – this is when the damage happens.

-It is very important to be protected from injuries especially the knee cartilage.
-Having in mind that the knee is the largest joint in the human body, it is very important that the meniscus or cartilage is healthy and smooth from the inner and outer side so that the knee could be mobile and functional.
+It is very important to be protected from injuries, especially the knee cartilage.
+Having in mind that the knee is the largest joint in the human body, the meniscus or cartilage must be healthy and smooth from the inner and outer sides so that the knee can be mobile and functional.

-Symptoms that indicate lower quality of the structure of the cartilage or its total disappearance are: pain during movement and swelling and tension in the muscles.
-Beside degenerative changes, the cause of worn down and damaged cartilage can be something else – mechanical injury from impact, excess physical activity, carrying heavy objects, and excess body weight.
+Symptoms that indicate lower quality of the structure of the cartilage or its total disappearance are pain during movement and swelling and tension in the muscles.
+Besides degenerative changes, the cause of worn down and damaged cartilage can be something else – mechanical injury from impact, excess physical activity, carrying heavy objects, and excess body weight.

 Below you can find the best natural remedies for cartilage regeneration.